Girl looks at temple in Angkor Wat complex, Siem Reap

 A sheet sleeping bag liner

 I helped a good pal of mine pack for his first big trip and I told him to get a sheet sleeping bag liner.
 He wondered why he was lugging this little thing around until one night he was forced to crash in a place with questionable cleanliness.
 Suddenly, he wasn’t wondering why I insisted he brought this.
-Check out this one from Sea to Summit (check price Amazon / REI) that was built specifically for travel.
+Check out this one from Sea to Summit (Amazon / REI) that was built specifically for travel.

 Off the Beaten Path Laos